The Reporter is the student newspaper at Miami Dade College.

 Prominent alumni of the student newspapers include Pulitzer Prize-winner and author, Liz Balmaseda, Emmy Award-winning CBS4 News anchorman, Eliott Rodriguez, and Miami Herald metro editor, Jay Ducassi.

-Its alumni have garnered Pulitzer Prizes and worked at some of the most prestigious newspapers in the United States, among them: USA Today, The New York Times, The Washington Post, The Dallas Morning News, The Seattle Times, the Miami Herald and the Chicago Tribune.
+Its alumni have garnered Pulitzer Prizes and worked at some of the most prestigious newspapers in the United States, among them: USA Today, The New York Times, The Washington Post, the Boston Globe, The Dallas Morning News, the Tampa Bay Times, The Miami Herald, Bloomberg News, The Seattle Times and the Chicago Tribune.

 All content is produced by MDC students.
 The Reporter is a public forum of expression.